hansakerman/bbc-master-music/README.md

 Sound chip: Texas Instruments SN76489
 SN76489AN?
 Diff?

 It is quite a basic chip with no envelopes.
-But attenuaten?
+Attenuate?
 Check.

 Explore: